Every year India produces 9000 tonnes of Sanitary Waste…

 Burn baby burn

 In the urgency to address sanitary waste, the government has promoted the use of incinerators.
-Seizing this government directive, corporations and social entrepreneurs have developed and promoted mini incinerators for public, school or home usage (check out the Eco Femme blog).
+Seizing this government directive, corporations and social entrepreneurs have developed and promoted mini incinerators for public, school or home usage (check out the Eco Femme Blog: Breaking the silence on the incineration of menstrual hygiene waste).
 Unfortunately, as one author bluntly put it;

 “Many incinerators are not really incinerators, they are just facilities to burn trash.”